natocesarrego/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/01-creating-form-field-types.markdown

 | [Liferay Dev Studio](/docs/7-1/tutorials/-/knowledge_base/t/creating-modules-with-liferay-ide).
 | There's a Blade template for creating form fields.
 Using the CLI, enter
 |
-|     blade create -t form-field -v 7.2 -p com.liferay.docs.formfieldtype -c Slider DDMTypeSlider
+|     blade create -t form-field -v 7.2 -p com.liferay.docs.formfieldtype -c Slider ddm-type-slider
 |
-| This gives you a `DDMTypeSlider` module with a similar structure to what's above.
+| This gives you a `ddm-type-slider` module with a similar structure to what's above.
-| The Java classes are in the package `com.liferay.docs.formfield` under
+| The Java class is in the package `com.liferay.docs.formfieldtype` under
 | `src/main/java/` and the frontend resources (JavaScript and Soy files) are in
 | `src/main/resources/META-INF/resources`.
-|
-| A known limitation in the form-field template requires the use of camel case in
-| the project name (`DDMTypeSlider`).
-Trying to use kebab case instead
-| (`ddm-type-slider`) generates a non-functioning module.
-This is fixed with the
-| release of Blade 3.3.
-Run `blade version` from the command line to see the
-| version of Blade you're running.
 |
 | Using Blade CLI or Liferay Dev Studio, you get a project skeleton with much of
 | the boilerplate filled in, so you can focus immediately on coding.